rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-08-01-6b6473856b009fd8-completion-of-recovery-certificate-no-rc7126-of-2025-in-respect-of-ideal-plywood.md

 source: sebi
 stocks: []
 tags:
-- recovery-certificate
 - enforcement
-- stock-options
 - ideal-plywood-traders
+- illiquid-instruments
 - pan-aacci5171p
+- recovery
-- illiquid-instruments
+- stock-options
 title: 'Completion of Recovery Certificate No. RC7126 of 2025 in respect of Ideal Plywood Traders Pvt Ltd (PAN: AACCI5171P) in the matter of Illiquid Stock Options'
 ---